RNN-based counterfactual prediction, with an application to homestead policy and public schooling: Homestead policy and public schooling in the U.S.

-Taking the mean of post-period impacts, I estimate that the impact of the HSA on the state government spending of states exposed to homesteads is 0.69 [-0.19, 2.01].
-The confidence intervals surrounding this estimate contains zero, which implies that the estimated impact is not significantly more extreme than the exact distribution of average placebo effects under the null hypothesis.
-Examining the time-specific causal estimates reveals that fifty years after the first homestead entry, the estimated impact of the HSA on state government education spending in 1919 is 0.68 log points [0.13, 1.24].
-The confidence intervals surrounding this time-specific estimate does not contain zero, which implies that the estimated impact is significantly more extreme than the average placebo effects.
-To put the magnitude of the point estimate in perspective, it represents about 3\% of the total school expenditures per-capita in 1929 \citep{snyder2010digest}.
+Counterfactual predictions of state government education spending in the absence of the HSA generally tracks the observed treated outcomes until the first treatment time, at which the counterfactual diverges from the increasing observed treated time-series.
+Taking the mean of the post-treatment impacts, $\hat{\tau}_t^{\text{ATT}}$, the encoder-decoder estimate of the impact of the HSA on the education spending of public land states is 0.681 log points [0.175, 1.186], as reported in the first column of Table \ref{benchmark-compare}.
+The confidence intervals surrounding this estimate do not contain zero, which indicates that the estimated effect is significantly more extreme than the exact distribution of average placebo effects under the null hypothesis.
+To put the magnitude of this point estimate in perspective, it represents about 2.5\% of the per-capita total expenditures for public schools in 1929 \citep{snyder2010digest}.
+Table \ref{benchmark-compare} reports the causal estimates recovered by each of the benchmark estimators used in the placebo tests.
+The VAR estimated effect is slightly smaller and also statistically significant, whereas the other estimators yield wider confidence intervals that contain zero.